 Two hippo species are found in Africa.
-The large hippo, found in East Africa, occurs south of the Sahara.
-The other, much smaller (440 to 605 pounds) species of hippo is the pygmy hippopotamus.
-Limited to very restricted ranges in West Africa, it is a shy, solitary forest dweller and is now rare.
+The common hippo (also known as the large hippo), found in East Africa, occurs south of the Sahara.
+The other much smaller species of hippo is the pygmy hippopotamus.
+Limited to very restricted ranges in West Africa, it is a shy, solitary forest dweller, and is now endangered.

-Tags: Benin, Botswana, Burkina Faso, DRC, Kenya, Mozambique, Namibia, Niger, Rwanda, South Africa, Tanzania, Uganda, Zambia, Zimbabwe, East Africa, Southern Africa, West/Central Africa, Kazungula, Samburu, Cameroon, Hippopotamus
+Tags: Hippopotamus, Benin, Botswana, Burkina Faso, Cameroon, DRC, Kenya, Mozambique, Namibia, Niger, Rwanda, South Africa, South Sudan, Tanzania, Uganda, Zambia, Zimbabwe, Kazungula, Maasai Steppe, Samburu, East Africa, Southern Africa

 View Africa | Habitat